Yandex Cloud

 • Pooling mode: Select one of the connection pooler modes.

-Even with cluster deletion protection enabled, one can still delete a user or database or connect manually and delete the database contents.
+Even with deletion protection enabled, one can still connect to the cluster manually and delete the data.

-If you do not have the Yandex Cloud CLI yet, install and initialize it.
+If you do not have the Yandex Cloud CLI installed yet, install and initialize it.

-The folder specified when creating the CLI profile is used by default.
+By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
-You can specify a different folder using the --folder-name or --folder-id parameter.
+You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

 To change additional cluster settings:

-1. View the description of the CLI command to update the cluster:
+1. View the description of the CLI command for updating a cluster:

 yc managed-postgresql cluster update --help